 I have noticed in my web-stats that I am getting a lot of visitors from Colorado.
 FYI, This website represents an Ohio farm that happens to be situated on a Boulder Belt (and terminal moraine).
 We would love to grow local food for all you Coloradians but we are simply too far away.
 Check out Local Harvest for a farm near you

-Check our blog for more news about the farm and our lives as full time Eco-Farmers.
+Check our Facebook Page for more news and photos from the farm and our lives as full time Eco-Farmers.

 This video was shot June 2011, which was wet early than it dried up and got hot.